-- Determine that all equipment is safe (for example, no sharp corners, cracks, or splinters) and all assistive devices (e.g., a walker) are in good working condition and properly adjusted for the height and mobility needs of the student prior to participation. - Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards, adding padding to a protective helmet). - Rake. - Shovel or spade. - Keep rake, shovel, and spade away from pit and run-up when not in use. - Determine sand pit is appropriate in size for all jumpers.
+- Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
+Students must be encouraged to report equipment problems to the Coach. - Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards). - Rake. - Shovel or spade. - Keep rake, shovel, and spade away from pit and run-up when not in use.